-Thus, the Provider's VDA is equal to the difference between its fixed and semi-fixed costs and its DRG payment.
-In this case, as the DRG payment exceeded the fixed costs, the VDA payment amount would be \$0.
+The Provider's VDA is equal to the difference between its fixed and semi-fixed costs and its DRG/SCH payment.
+As the DRG/SCH payment exceeded the fixed and semi-fixed costs, the VDA payment amount would be \$0.

-Therefore, the Administrator reverses the Board's decision.
-The MAC properly determined that the Provider's DRG payments exceeded its calculated fixed operating costs, and as a result, no VDA payment was due.
+Therefore, the Administrator reverses the Board's decision as to this aspect of the calculation.
+The MAC used the proper methodology in calculating the Provider's VDA for FY 2010.